webrecorder/browsertrix-crawler/docs/docs/index.md

 ## Features

-Thus far, Browsertrix Crawler supports:

 - Single-container, browser based crawling with a headless/headful browser running pages in multiple windows.
-- Support for custom browser behaviors, using [Browsertrix Behaviors](https://github.com/webrecorder/browsertrix-behaviors) including autoscroll, video autoplay and site-specific behaviors.
+- Support for custom browser behaviors, using [Browsertrix Behaviors](https://github.com/webrecorder/browsertrix-behaviors) including autoscroll, video autoplay, and site-specific behaviors.
 - YAML-based configuration, passed via file or via stdin.
 - Seed lists and per-seed scoping rules.
 - URL blocking rules to block capture of specific URLs (including by iframe URL and/or by iframe contents).